 Separation of Old and New Accounts

-Old Accounts Assets Liabilities
+Old Accounts

-Old Accounts (A1) All assets other than (L1) All liabilities
+• (A1) All assets other than the below (a1)

-(A2) Claims against new accounts (L2) Capital
+• (A2) Claims against new accounts

-New Accounts (a1)Assets considered necessary (l1) Debts against old
+• (l1) Debts against old accounts

 A financial and industrial group is a group consisting of one or more financial institution (bank) and a number of non-financial corporations.
 There are those which arise spontaneously between a bank and a number of companies and which do not have any government involvement and others which are registered under the government system and receive special treatment as discussed below.
 The formation of financial and industrial groups was adopted as government policy by Yeltsin in 1994.
 The first group registered was Ural Factories and by February, 1996, 32 groups had been registered (Afansiev, 1996).
 On the one hand, groups that are formed spontaneously by private companies are created in a number of ways.
 A bank or its holding company form a group under its control by acquiring shares in those companies.
 Alternatively, upstream and downstream processors in a particular industry or companies in related industry sectors may get together to form a group.
 Reportedly, many of these spontaneously formed groups are showing a strong interest in becoming registered groups in order to obtain special treatment.